danzek/cdr-mapper/README.md

 # CDR Mapper

 An application that plots towers from call detail record (CDR) data to a map file (kml).
+It can be used to assist users conducting historical cell site and sector analysis.

 Currently it accepts CDR data where the cell sites / towers and CDRs are provided in separate files or where they are in the same row, but where the cell site identifiers are unique to a single network element.
 See 'future goals' for expansion plans for additional types of data.